 Evaluating the health impact and cost-effectiveness of Advice on Prescription

-This research project will work out whether the Advice on Prescription service has improved people’s health, what parts of the programme worked best and how the cost of achieving any benefits compares to other activities the NHS could spend its money on.
-Using data from health services and Citizens Advice, are comparing the health of people who have used the Advice on Prescription service with a group of people with similar characteristics who have not used this support.
-We will then compare how the health of adults, and their children changes in these two groups, before and after the intervention.
-We are estimating how much it costs to deliver the service so we can compare the health benefits from investing in this service to the health benefit of investing the same amount of money in other health services.
-As the number of people receiving the intervention is very large, this is enabling us to understand, whether it is more or less effective in some health services compared to others or in some patient groups compared to others.
-We interviewed people using the service to understand how their experience of it has influenced their health and wellbeing.
+This research investigated whether the Advice on Prescription service had improved people’s health, identified which parts of the programme worked best, and assessed how the cost of the service compared to other potential NHS expenditures (value for money).
+By analysing data from health services and Citizens Advice, the study compared the health of those who had used the Advice on Prescription service with a similar group who had not.
+It tracked changes in the health of adults and their children in both groups, before and after the intervention.
+It estimated the cost of delivering the service, enabling a comparison of health benefits from investing in this service versus other health services.
+With such a large number of participants, the study also helped uncover whether the service was more or less effective in certain health services or patient groups.
+Interviews with service users were conducted to explore how their experiences influenced their health and wellbeing.

-Working with service users, other members of the public, charities and NHS organisations across the country, we will use the findings to make recommendations about how to introduce similar services in other parts of the country.
+Collaborating with service users, the public, charities, and NHS organisations across the country, the research aimed to use its findings to recommend how similar services could be rolled out in other regions.

 January 2024 Update